These soft, no-chill strawberry cheesecake cookies are made with fresh strawberries and filled with a creamy cheesecake center.

 Instructions

-Into a medium mixing bowl, add the softened cream cheese and powdered sugar, and mix with an electric hand mixer until well combined and smooth.
+In a medium mixing bowl, combine the softened cream cheese and powdered sugar.
+Mix with an electric hand mixer until smooth.

-Into a big mixing bowl, add the room temperature butter, sugar, brown sugar, kosher salt, and vanilla extract, and cream it with an electric hand mixer for 2-3 minutes or until it's creamy and light in color.
+In a large mixing bowl, add the room temperature butter, granulated sugar, brown sugar, kosher salt, and vanilla extract.
+Beat with a hand mixer for 2-3 minutes until the mixture is light, fluffy, and pale in color.

 Expert Tips